 - Most applicants take college course work for one to one and one half years to fulfill entrance requirements.

 - Academic planning and careful work with the (department counselor) can assist applicants in preparing applications which will be competitive.

 - These following classes are required prior to beginning the first year in the program:

 - In order to apply for entry all applicants must complete the following minimum prerequisites as indicated below.
 Other Fall specialized program requirements will be described in acceptance materials.

-- Math 95 (5 credits), or higher (4 or more credits) graded C- or better.
-For students applying for Fall 2010 entry
+- Math 95 (5 credits), or higher, 4 or more credits (with the exception of Math 98) graded C- or better

-- Chemistry 112*,S and Biology 112*,S (3 credits each), or 100-level or higher college chemistry S course (5 credits or more) pass/no pass option okay, or grade equal to C- or better
+- Chemistry 112 and Biology 112 (4 credits each), or 100-level or higher college chemistry course (5 credits or more) pass/no pass option okay, or grade equal to C- or better

 - BI 231 Human Anatomy and Physiology 1 (4 credits) Graded – "C-" or better